audflexbutok/HCI-Project1/README.md

 ![image](https://user-images.githubusercontent.com/46502658/109370889-de365780-7867-11eb-99eb-08713081a5c7.png)

 It has a reasonably simple interface, but some of the buttons are either confusing, never used, or both.
 Also, the handle is a terrible choice in an environment where gloves are used and sanitization is highly prioritized.
-There is also no easy way to defrost food.
+There is also no easy way to change the power level.

 # Use Cases
 Common uses: